EimaMei/sili/README.md

-# sili.h STL
+# Sili Toolchain
-A public domain STL alternative to C/C++ standard libraries, featuring many improvements and fixes for better development.
+Sili Toolchain is a cross-platform public domain software toolchain specialized for C development, featuring many features, improvements and fixes to the language.
 Made specifically for C99 and up, but can also be used in C++.

+# Main goals of Sili Toolchain
+## Modernize C
+Implement a proper STL for C that is much more feature-rich, safe, readable and just generally better, while also being an alternative to the C++ one.
+## Be fast & useful
+Keep a balance between having exceptional performance and giving more options to the end-user.
+## Be portable
+`sili.h` is a single-header library, meaning it can be drag 'n dropped to any project.
+Furthermore, Sili Toolchain is cross-platform, meaning it'll work on all major desktop OSses without issue.

 # Features
 - Standard types (`u8`, `i32`, `u64` etc).